 Being a smart, tenacious, and lively inquisitive canine, Ringo adapted quickly to his new role as both family member and CCO — that’s Chief Canine Officer.

-He enjoys spending his days working with Joan, helping her run both The Inquisitive Canine and TransPaw Gear.
-Whether it be collaborating on the Doggy Blog posts, testing harnesses, composing updates and tweets, or working on new behaviors or tricks, he’s always the first one in the office and last to leave.
+He enjoys spending his days working with Joan, helping her run The Inquisitive Canine.
+Whether it be collaborating on the Doggy Blog posts, composing updates and tweets, or working on new behaviors or tricks, he’s always the first one in the office and last to leave.

 In his personal life, Ringo enjoys going for walks and jogs with mom, having park outings and coffee bistro dates with dad, attending dog training classes, running errands, and eating meals with the whole family.